ophub/luci-app-amlogic/README.md

 ## Plugin setup instructions

-Plug-in settings 4 items: OpenWrt firmware download URL, kernel download URL, whether to keep the configuration when update, whether to automatically enter the main line U-BOOT when install and update.
+Plug-in settings 4 items: OpenWrt firmware download URL, kernel download URL, Version branch selection, Other.

-#### The firmware download contains three options
+#### The OpenWrt firmware download URL contains three options

 1. OpenWrt firmware download address: Fill in the repository of your OpenWrt compilation on github (or other compiler's repository), such as `https://github.com/breakings/OpenWrt`.
 The first button of the plug-in welcome homepage `OpenWrt Author website` will link to the website filled in here (Automatically update the link according to the filled website), so that everyone can find the author of the firmware for communication and learning.